-٢ Synplify Premier with Design Planner ? ×

-Current implementation is not an Identify implementation.
-Would you like to create a new Identify implementation?
+S Synplify Premier × Current implementation is not an I dentify implementation.
+Would you like to create a new Ide entify implementation? ОК Са ncel

-OK Cancel

 If you have not set up your synthesis tool, you are first prompted for the path to the Identify installation.